Hail! Bright Cecilia: Text

 Purcell responds to the text by giving emphasis to the colours and dramatic possibilities of the baroque orchestra.
+The reference to "Atoms bind" in the fifth movement might have been influenced by Robert Boyle's The Sceptical Chymist.

 Music

 Scoring

 With a text full of references to musical instruments, the work is scored for a variety of vocal soloists and obbligato instruments, along with strings and basso continuo.
 For example, "Hark, each Tree" is a duet between, vocally, soprano and bass, and instrumentally, between recorders and violins.
 These instruments are called for in the text ("box and fir" being the woods from which they are made).

 However, Purcell did not always follow Brady's cues exactly.
 He scored the warlike music for two brass trumpets and copper kettle drums instead of the fife mentioned by Brady.

 It has been suggested that Purcell himself was the countertenor soloist at the first performance.
 However, although he was a trained singer, the idea that he sang at this premiere appears to be a misunderstanding of a contemporary review.